evannsm/Tips-For-Setting-Up-PX4-and-Rpi-CompanionComputer/README.md

 conda deactivate
 pip install torchvision
 ```
 Should work now.
 Or maybe not.
-Just keep installing it every way possible until it works.
-Torch is weird like that with ROS2.
-It'll run on a ipynb, normal script, and even in the shell but not when running with "ros2 run ..."
+Just keep installing it every way possible until it works :P

 ## Acados & AcadosPython Interface Installation Tips
 This will probably be a pain in the ass.
 These tips should eliminate most if not all of that pain.